Our site is customized by location. Please select the region of your service and we’ll remember your selection for next time.

 We received inquiries on an underground route option.

 In early 2023, we developed above ground route options as they are less costly for Alberta ratepayers, faster to build, and easier to access for maintenance and repairs.
-However, due to potential technical challenges with the above ground 240 kV line routes options, we have developed an underground option (shown in orange on the map <hyperlink to the 240kV Subpage>.
-This underground route will be assessed along with the above ground route options on constructability, social, economic, and environmental factors.
+However, due to potential technical challenges with the above ground 240 kV line routes options, we developed underground and hybrid route options for consideration.

 Property value